Hal Hunter (American football, born 1959)

-Harold Theo Hunter III (born July 8, 1959) is an American football coach who was most recently the assistant offensive line coach for the Houston Texans of the National Football League (NFL).
-He has previously served as offensive line coach for the New York Giants, Cleveland Browns, Indianapolis Colts, and San Diego Chargers of the NFL.
+Harold Theo Hunter III (born July 8, 1959) is an American football coach who is the offensive tackle and tight ends coach for Maryland.
+He has previously served as offensive line coach for the New York Giants, Cleveland Browns, Indianapolis Colts, and San Diego Chargers of the National Football League (NFL).
 In 1999, he served as the interim head coach of LSU for one game, a 35–10 win over rival Arkansas, after Gerry DiNardo was fired.
 He was replaced when LSU hired Nick Saban.

 Coaching history

 College

 Hunter held positions at William & Mary, Pittsburgh, Columbia, Indiana (PA), Vanderbilt, LSU, Indiana and North Carolina from 1982 to 2005.

 NFL

 After his stint with North Carolina, he was hired by the San Diego Chargers in 2006 as offensive line coach and held that position until 2011, when he was promoted to offensive coordinator.

 On January 30, 2013, Hunter was hired as assistant offensive line coach for the Indianapolis Colts.
 He was promoted to offensive line coach in 2015.
 On January 22, 2016, the Cleveland Browns hired hunter as offensive line coach.

 On January 30, 2018, Hunter was hired as offensive line coach for the New York Giants under head coach Pat Shurmur.

 On February 21, 2022, Hunter was hired as assistant offensive line coach for the Houston Texans.